 Randomizer for the original Mass Effect game on PC

-MER is new and may contain some bugs.
-Please report any issues to the ME3Tweaks Discord.
+Please report issues to the ME3Tweaks Discord.

 Randomize the galaxy map, appearances, music, the Mako and more.

 This program only works with official INT/English copies of the game.
 Unofficial copies and non-english versions will not work and will not be supported.

 Enemies may only be defeatable using melee.
 The entire galaxy map may be rewritten with new stories and artwork.
 The Mako might have super jets and go really fast.
 Who knows?
 You pick what you want to randomize.

 Randomizers not in the Wackadoodle section of the randomizer are designed to (hopefully) not break the game, and do not include any vulgar references, making it safe for streaming.
 Except maybe for some of the nightmare fuel.

 Mass Effect Randomizer is built to work with ALOT and MEUITM, as long as the randomization pass is run before installation of either of those mods.

 Below is just a sample of some of the randomizers included in Mass Effect Randomizer (MER).

 MER can entirely rewrite the galaxy map with new stories for every single location on the map.
 Every single location also gets a unique image, something the original game never offered.
 Featuring art from over 100 artists, it's like a whole new galaxy!